merilaclau/merilaclau/README.md

 📜 I also have a Bachellors degree in Audiovisual Communications and am close to getting my Philosophy degree.

-🚀 I would love to join a creative team and build innovative mind-blowing solutions, so feel free to reach out!
+🚀 I'm looking to join a creative team and build innovative mind-blowing solutions, so feel free to reach out!

 📫 **How to reach me:** https://www.linkedin.com/in/maria-laclau/

 🙋🏻‍♀️ **Pronouns:** she/her

 ⚡ **Fun fact:** I love all animals and live with 5 beautiful crazy cats.

+✨ Thanks for stopping by!

 <!--
 **merilaclau/merilaclau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.